-The former Northgate golf course in Reno is in the process of being re-purposed as a 200 acre city park named Sierra Vista for its views from Northwest Reno to the Carson Range and Verdi Peak in the Sierra Nevada Mountains.
-We have been participating in the planning process for the last year and were successful in getting a trails plan with 2.5 miles of singletrack (including both a kids/beginner trail and an advanced technical trail), 2 pump tracks, and a cyclocross course included in the conceptual plan.
+The former Northgate golf course in Reno is in the process of being re-purposed as a 200-acre city park named Sierra Vista, so named for its views from Northwest Reno to the Carson Range and Verdi Peak in the Sierra Nevada Mountains.
+We have been participating in the planning process for the last year and were successful in getting a trails plan with 2.5 miles of singletrack (including both a kid’s/beginner and an advanced technical trail), two pump tracks, and a cyclocross course included in the conceptual plan.

 If you can’t attend the meeting to show support, please take a second to send an email to the Reno City Council to let them know what you think.

 Their addresses are (commas included so you can cut and paste):

 The message could be as simple as, “I can’t wait to ride my mountain bike at Sierra Vista park!
 Please approve the conceptual plan,” or if you’re willing to put a little more effort into it, include examples why they should support this project.

 Here are a few to get you started.
 You can cut and paste or modify as you wish:

 - Sierra Vista Park would take essentially abandoned land and turn it into a community resource where people can enjoy getting outside.
 This is a win-win.

 - While we have many mountain bike trails around the Truckee Meadows, there is a shortage of both beginner trails, where kids or new riders can safely have fun and improve their skills, and advanced trails that will challenge the experienced rider.
 This plan accommodates both in a well-thought-out trail network that allows for skills progression and minimizing conflict.